NCDMVA Coronavirus (COVID-19) Operations & Procedures - NC DHHS Information

 Please take the time to thoroughly read and download the below COVID-19 associated files for all staff, residents, contractors, and related personnel.
 This documentation contains updated additional strategies to minimize chances for exposure, key considerations for performing non-COVID-19 clinical care during the COVID-19 pandemic, including potential for patient harm if care is deferred and level of community transmission, are summarized in the framework for healthcare systems providing Non-COVID-19 cinical care during the COVID-19 pandemic.

 Listed below are guidelines to follow until further notice.
-Please advise your local funeral homes regarding these changes.

 - Caskets & urns must be thoroughly disinfected before entering the cemetery.